huggingface/datasets/datasets/web_nlg/README.md

 ### Supported Tasks and Leaderboards

-The dataset supports a `other-structured-to-text` task which requires a model takes a set of RDF (Resource Description Format) triples from a database (DBpedia) of the form (subject, property, object) as input and write out a natural language sentence expressing the information contained in the triples.
+The dataset supports a Structured to Text task which requires a model takes a set of RDF (Resource Description Format) triples from a database (DBpedia) of the form (subject, property, object) as input and write out a natural language sentence expressing the information contained in the triples.
 The dataset has supportd two challenges: the [WebNLG2017](https://www.aclweb.org/anthology/W17-3518/) and [WebNLG2020](https://gerbil-nlg.dice-research.org/gerbil/webnlg2020results) challenge.
 Results were ordered by their [METEOR](https://huggingface.co/metrics/meteor) to the reference, but the leaderboards report a range of other metrics including [BLEU](https://huggingface.co/metrics/bleu), [BERTscore](https://huggingface.co/metrics/bertscore), and [BLEURT](https://huggingface.co/metrics/bleurt).
 The v3 release (`release_v3.0_en`, `release_v3.0_ru`) for the WebNLG2020 challenge also supports a semantic `parsing` task.

 ### Languages